Best hearing protection for riding a motorbike?

 How loud is the noise on a motorbike?

-As a time-served noise-nerd I have developed a superpower which impresses nobody, indeed when I can’t help demonstrate it people look at me with something verging one pity.
+As a time-served noise-nerd I have developed a superpower which impresses nobody, indeed when I can’t stop myself from demonstrating it people look at me with something verging on pity.
 But, I am good at walking into a factory, listening, and saying ‘that’s about 93 dB(A)’, then measure the noise and I am usually spot-on.
 I told you it was both useless and a bit tragic.

 So, while I haven’t measured the noise under my helmet (a Nolan thingy), I can say with some confidence that when riding up the M6 or M1 noise levels are easily consistent around 95 to 96 dB(A), and peaking a lot higher at times as you pass an HGV.